nickmeldrum/npm-package-node-library-seed/README.md

  * Get a travis personal access token and set it to the environment variable: `TRAVIS_TOKEN`
  * Get an npm token and encrypt it with `travis encrypt` and set it to the environment variable: `NPM_TOKEN`
  * If you are behind a proxy, set a `PROXY` environment variable as e.g.: `http://proxy.hostname.com:8000`
- * Set the config values to your project setup values
+ * Set the config values to your project setup values in `config.json` (see example config in root of repo)
  * Install template build dependencies by running: `yarn`

 ## Running it: